fanoframework/fanoframework.github.io/security/csrf-protection/index.md

 ### Change session manager

 Csrf middleware needs to get session from current request, thus requires access to `ISessionManager` interface instance.
-By default if not set, factory class tries to get session manager by requesting service container as down in following code
+By default if not set, factory class tries to get session manager by requesting service container as shown in following code

 ```
 if fSessionManager = nil then